crcollins/molml/README.md

 [Pull requests](https://github.com/crcollins/molml/pulls) and [bug reports](https://github.com/crcollins/molml/issues) are welcomed!

-To build the documentation, you need to install the additional documentation dependencies.
+To build the documentation, you just need to install the documentation dependencies.
+These are already included in the dev install.

     $ cd docs/
-    $ pip install -r requirements.readthedocs.txt
+    $ pip install -r requirements-docs.txt
     $ make html

 Testing